sasagawa888/nprolog/document/MANUAL.md

 Remove all characters in the type-ahead buffer.

 ### □ functor(Struct,Name,Arity)
-Returns the structure name and arity.
+Deconstruct the structure Struct into its name Name and arity Arity, or construct a structure Struct from the given Name and Arity.

 ### □ gc(Amount)
 Launch garbage collection.